M4Method · Candidate review

 What this is

-An independent civic-research project that classifies every published policy commitment in the Orlando mayor race through eight scoring categories and six review standards: legal authority, operational ownership, recurring funding, implementation timeline, existing program overlap, and legal or fiscal exposure.
+A critical examination of Anna Eskamani's public record and every independently testable campaign promise through legal authority, operational ownership, recurring funding, implementation timeline, existing program overlap, and legal or fiscal exposure.

 commitments are currently in the inventory, each linked to the statute, charter provision, or budget line that determines whether the City of Orlando can actually deliver it.